 When are MSSW permits required?

 Certain FWMDs rely on the "threshold" concept to determine when a permit is required.
 For example, once a certain quantity of water is impounded by an activity or a certain size project is proposed, the appropriate FWMD will require a permit unless the activity is somehow exempt.
 Although statutory exemptions apply in all five FWMDs, permitting thresholds and exemptions adopted by rule will vary from district to district.
 Water quality and quantity considerations, as well as general environmental concerns, will be addressed in the MSSW permit application process.
 In addition, MSSW permits are now required before building a dry storage area for ten or more vessels if that storage area is associated with a boat launch.

 As with other types of permits, revocation or modification of the MSSW permit may occur if the permit conditions or the statutory mandates are not met.

-What are the eligibility rules for MSSW Environmental Resource Permits?
+What are the eligibility rules for MSSW permits?